List of Catholic churches in the United States

 This is a list of notable Catholic churches and cathedrals in the United States.

-In the United States, there are more than 20,000 catholic church buildings.
+In the United States, there are more than 20,000 Catholic buildings.
 Among these numerous Catholic churches and cathedrals are notable.
 Notable ones include any that are listed on the National Register of Historic Places or on state and local historic registers.

 There are 193 current Catholic cathedrals in the U.S., listed at List of the Catholic cathedrals of the United States.
 Another 74 basilicas—some are also cathedrals—are notable as well (See List of basilicas).
 The following list, by state, is intended to includes all these cathedrals plus other active churches and notable former cathedrals and churches.